Skip to content

 And it is the same with business.

-We believe that the more transparent a business is, the more they will attract people.
+We believe that the more transparent a business is, the more it will attract people.
 Transparency is one of those subtle things that can make a dramatic impact on a business.
 So, let’s take a look at how complete transparency will gain your company success.

 Harvard Business School and Transparency